-The British Ukrainian Society supported ‘Documenting Ukraine’, a four-day umbrella festival held in May 2015 in London that brought together Ukraine’s leading names in documentary cinema and theatre.
+With support from the British Ukrainian Society, a four-day umbrella festival ‘Documenting Ukraine’ will be held this week in London bringing together Ukraine’s leading names in documentary cinema and theatre.

-The festival’s second section presented nine film screenings with Q&A discussions and brought together Ukrainian and British filmmakers and experts to explore the intersection of cinema, culture and politics in Ukraine.
-The films and discussions examined the Maidan protests that brought about the downfall of President Yanukovych’s regime in 2014, the conflict in Donbass, as well as reflecting on Ukraine’s longer history and relationship with the Soviet Union.
+The festival’s second section presents nine film screenings with Q&A discussions and brings together Ukrainian and British filmmakers and experts to explore the intersection of cinema, culture and politics in Ukraine.
+The films and discussions will examine the Maidan protests that brought about the downfall of President Yanukovych’s regime in 2014, the conflict in Donbass, as well as reflecting on Ukraine’s longer history and relationship with the Soviet Union.

 Thursday 14 May

 19:00-21:00 – ‘Anyone Can Be Saint Nikolai’ by Georg Genoux

 This multimedia solo performance offers an insight into the experiences of those most affected by the war in eastern Ukraine.
 Created and performed by German director Georg Genoux, the performance incorporates documentary video footage and audio interviews to tell the story of the author’s time as a volunteer in the Eastern Ukrainian city of Mykolaivka.
 The performance will be followed by a panel discussion.

 Friday 15 May

 19:00-21:30 – ‘Can I or Can’t I’ by Natalia Vorozhbit

 The latest work-in-progress play by Ukraine’s leading playwright of the New Drama movement, Natalia Vorozhbit.
 Taking the form of an autobiographical monologue, this staged reading of the play explores the recent political turmoil in Ukraine, reflecting upon what she knew about herself before the protests started – and what she continues to learn as the conflict goes on.